ietf-wg-cellar/matroska-specification/diagram.md

 - `Attachments` ((#attachments-1)),
 - and `Tags` ((#tags)).

-The `SeekHead Element` (also known as `MetaSeek`) contains an index of `Top Level Elements` locations within the `Segment`.
+The `SeekHead Element` (also known as `MetaSeek`) contains an index of `Top-Level Elements` locations within the `Segment`.
 Use of the `SeekHead Element` is **RECOMMENDED**.
-Without a `SeekHead Element`, a Matroska parser would have to search the entire file to find all of the other `Top Level Elements`.
+Without a `SeekHead Element`, a Matroska parser would have to search the entire file to find all of the other `Top-Level Elements`.
 This is due to Matroska's flexible ordering requirements; for instance, it is acceptable for the `Chapters Element` to be stored after the `Cluster Elements`.